Skip Navigation

 3. In the form, faculty will be prompted for a short rationale for why the particular applicant should be considered for early, remote certification.

-5. Department graduate liaisons/faculty should communicate with their nominated applicants that they will be contacted by ETCS about early, remote English certification to secure a GTA offer.
+5. Academic unit graduate liaisons/faculty should communicate with their nominated applicant(s) that they will be contacted by ETCS about early, remote English certification for their pending GTA appointment.

-6. After receiving the form data, ETCS will contact the applicants and set up advising appointments and ECC Tests via Zoom as soon as possible.
+6. After receiving the form data, ETCS will contact each applicant and set up advising appointments and ECC Tests via Zoom as soon as possible.

-7. Departments or host faculty will be responsible for paying the $50 ECC Test fee, to compensate the test panelists.
+7. Academic units or funding faculty or the applicant will be responsible for paying the $50 ECC Test fee, to compensate the test panelists.
+The test fee must be paid before the test date.

-8. After assessment/certification is complete, ETCS will communicate the applicants’ English certification levels to the department and the applicants.
+8. After assessment/certification is complete, ETCS will communicate the applicant's English certification level to the academic unit and the applicant.

-9. The departments can make their GTA position offers according to the level of certification that the applicant achieves.
+9. The academic unit can make their GTA position offers according to the level of certification that the applicant achieves.

 *To qualify for an early, remote ECC Test (i.e., the English certification assessment) to determine GTA appointment eligibility, the applicant must meet the following criteria:

-• Be admitted by the department (i.e., be academically admissible)
+• Be admitted by the academic unit (i.e., be academically admissible)

 • Be one of the top applicants for that admission cycle

-• Be likely to choose OU, based on the department’s interactions with the applicant
+• Be likely to choose OU, based on the unit's interactions with the applicant

 Note:

-There are 25 early, remote testing slots available for each Fall and Spring semester.
+There are 50 early, remote testing slots available each year.

 Preliminary English proficiency evaluations by the ETCS Director can be requested by academic units during their admissions cycles for international graduate applicants who meet the following criteria: